robcarver17/pysystemtrade/docs/production.md

 ### System monitor and dashboard

-There is a crude monitoring tool, and a more sophisticated dashboard, which you can use to monitor what the system is up to.
+There is a crude monitoring tool, and a more sophisticated fancy dashboard, which you can use to monitor what the system is up to.
 [Read the doc file here.](/docs/dashboard_and_monitor.md)

 ### Troubleshooting?